-The units configuration is adjusted to the surround streets creating pockets of gathering squares and reflecting regeneration ponds, emphasizing that community space is the catalyst for all urban life.
+The units configuration is adjusted to the surrounding streets creating pockets of gathering squares and reflecting regeneration ponds, emphasizing that community space is the catalyst for all urban life.

 Early study model of urban living machine, perforations indicate porosity of surfaces throughout site.
 The collected water is drained into regeneration ponds then utilized for the reopened public swimming pool.